JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 <- End: IPLOOKUP bing.com 10.53ms
 ```

-Similarly, it will reply list of IPs of those other domains as well.
+Similarly, it will reply with the list of IPs of those other domains as well.

 Now, let's start our experiment and see how the application behaves: